indirect/andre.arko.net/_posts/2013-09-11-vim-is-the-worst-editor.md

         :argdo %s//Practical/g
         :argdo update

-    While I am incredibly impressed that Vim has primitives that allow this, five commands is a pretty crappy replacement for `<tab>Practical`, in my opinion.
+    While I am incredibly impressed that Vim has primitives that allow this, the last four commands is a pretty crappy replacement for `⇥Practical`, in my opinion.

   1. Opening files inside my project